 Appendix D

-The following is the uniform registration form adopted in 1991, by the NAIC.
-This registration form is being filed by a Risk Retention Group (RRG) operating in accordance with the Federal Liability Risk Retention Act of 1986 (LRRA), 15 USC 3901-3906, chartered or
+The following is the uniform registration form adopted by the NAIC.
+This registration form is being filed by a Risk Retention Group (RRG) operating in accordance with the Federal Liability Risk Retention Act of 1986 (LRRA), 15 USC 3901-3906, chartered or licensed to write only liability insurance by the state of domicile listed in #1e.
+The registration form and supplemental documents are provided in accordance with §3902(d)(2) of the LRRA.
+Under §3902 of the LRRA, with the exception of the domiciliary state, RRGs are exempt from any state laws, rules, regulations, or orders that would make unlawful, or would regulate, directly or indirectly, the operation of an RRG, except that any state may require an RRG to comply with those laws specified in §3902(a)1(A),(B),(C) and (G) of the LRRA.
+The domiciliary state regulates the formation and operation of the RRG.

 Part A

-STATE OF [] DEPARTMENT OF INSURANCE
+STATE OF [Insert State in which the Risk Retention Group intends to do business] DEPARTMENT OF INSURANCE

 RISK RETENTION GROUP - NOTICE AND REGISTRATION